-- The examiner determines the result of a written interim examination within fifteen working days.
-By way of departure from that stipulated in the first clause, the marking deadline for theses and final assignments is no longer than twenty working days.
-The examiner will then immediately ensure that the marks are registered and also ensures that the student is immediately notified of the mark, taking due account of the applicable confidentiality standards. - The examiner determines the result (i.e., mark) of an oral examination as soon as possible after the examination has finished and informs the student accordingly.
-The third clause of the first paragraph applies.

-3. In the case of assessments other than oral or written examinations, the Examination Board determines in advance how and by what deadline the student will be informed of the results.
+- 1. The examiner determines the result of a written examination within fifteen working days.
+However, the marking deadline for theses and final assignments is twenty working days after submission.
+The examiner will then immediately ensure that the marks are registered and also ensures that the student is immediately notified of the mark, taking due account of the applicable confidentiality standards. - 2.
+The examiner determines the result (i.e. mark) of an oral examination as soon as possible, but at the latest within one or two working days after the examination has finished and informs the student accordingly.
+The third clause of the first paragraph applies. - 3.
+In the case of assessments other than oral or written examinations, the Examination Board determines in advance how and by what deadline the student will be informed of the results.